World-leading treatment and care

 A Royal Marsden nurse sitting down and smiling and talking with a patient in a hospital room

-In 2023/24 we supported The Royal Marsden with a quality of services grant of
+In 2025/26 we are supporting The Royal Marsden with a quality of services grant of

 to help The Royal Marsden to provide exceptional, personalised treatment and care for patients before, during and after cancer treatment.